-Tomo Tarui, MD is an Assistant Professor of Pediatrics and Neurology at Tufts University School of Medicine and Director of the Fetal-Neonatal Neurology Program at the Tufts Children's Hospital.
+Tomo Tarui, MD is an Assistant Professor of Pediatrics and Neurology at Tufts University School of Medicine and Director of the Fetal-Neonatal Neurology Program at the Tufts Medical Center.
 Dr. Tarui has a unique clinical expertise and has been actively involved in the prenatal diagnosis and management of fetal brain disorders as well as long-term follow up after birth.
 Dr. Tarui’s patients and their families have inspired his research.

 Goal of the Tarui Laboratory

 The goal of Dr. Tarui’s research is to develop novel fetal neuroimaging and genetic diagnostic technologies for brain malformations that are detected in fetuses by second trimester prenatal ultrasound examination.
 Findings from this study will develop better ways to understand the long-term prognosis for fetuses that are identified as having brain malformations.
 The data will also be used to ultimately develop novel fetal treatments that could potentially improve neurodevelopmental outcomes in these affected children.
-Dr. Tarui’s research is funded by various agencies including the National Institute of Child Health and Development and the Jerome Lejeune Foundation.

 Research in the Tarui Laboratory